 WordPress.org is free, open-source website and blogging software.
 With WordPress.org, you can freely install themes and plugins, run advertisements, edit the database and even modify the PHP source code.
 WordPress.org is the home of this software.
 Anyone can download the software for free but it must be installed on a web server before it will work.
 Web servers that can support WordPress are generally not free.
 Hosting your own WordPress software can be fun and rewarding; but it also places full responsibility on the blogger.
 If you mismanage your web server, you can lose your entire blog.
 314media provides WordPress hosting, WordPress support, and WP backup plans as well as custom plugin and theme design and development.
 Contact us for more information about our services or to get started using WordPress.org today.

 For no charge, WordPress.org provides downloadable blog software, community mailing lists, community support forums, documentation, and free themes and plugins.
-Getting it running and looking exactly like you want to can sometimes be a challenge – That’s where we come in
+Getting it running and looking exactly like you want to can sometimes be a challenge – and that’s where we come in!

 WordPress.com is a commercial enterprise owned by Automattic, the company started by the founding developer of WordPress and staffed by full-time developers, designers and support agents.
 It runs almost the same code as the WordPress.org release; but I’m sure they have a few custom plugins that keep things under control over there.